DarkieLee/to-do-list-app/README.md

 <h2>About the project</h2>

-<p> As life's getting busier and busier, a friendly helper to remind us of important things in our daily life is highly needed and this app is exactly that.</p> <br>
+<p> As life's getting busier and busier, a friendly helper to remind us of important things in our daily life is highly needed and this app is exactly that.</p> <h3>Build with:</h3>
-<h3>Build with:</h3>

 » Vanila CSS <br>
 » React JS